matteoferla/Pi-2-temperature-monitor/README.md

 Previously, I have tried twice and failed to set up a 433MHz receiever to intercept the data from an Oregon Scientific THGN132 (both versions) using code others wrote.
 However, I could get 433MHz communication going so I think it was the OregonPi code.

+Wiring.
+GPIO 4 is #7.

+My level shifter (flat board thing with 8 pins each side to change 5V <=> 3.3V) has two channels each way and two sides the 5V side has an HV next to the GND.
+LV is 3.5V.
+The RXI on either flank of the 5V side is the _in_, while the RXO is the _out_ on the 3.3V side.